Book A Free 30 Minute Meeting

 Average & Peak Warehouse Utilization

-You can estimate average and peak utilization by analyzing how many queries were running compared to the warehouse’s total capacity.
-A bigger gap between these values could mean you are using oversized warehouses.
+You can estimate average and peak utilization by analyzing how many queries were running compared to the peak number of queries running.
+A bigger gap between these values could mean your load is varied over time.
 These insights help you determine if you need to scale down or consolidate workloads.
-You can monitor this metric through the WAREHOUSE_LOAD_HISTORY and QUERY_HISTORY views of ACCOUNT_USAGE.

 SELECT